How Far Apart Are Floor Joists: A Comprehensive Guide

 What should I do if I notice sagging or deflection in my floor joists?

-Yes, if you observe sagging, you should consult a structural engineer to assess the situation and recommend appropriate reinforcements or repairs.
+If you see sagging, it’s a good idea to consult a structural engineer to evaluate the issue and suggest suitable reinforcements or repairs.